-The Settling Parties did not discuss the issue of attorneys' fees at any point during the mediation sessions (except to defer the issue), until after an agreement in principal was reached on all material Settlement terms providing benefits to the Settlement Class and Subclass Members and after the Term Sheet was inked, in an abundance of caution and consistent with Prandini v.
+The Settling Parties did not discuss the issue of attorneys' fees at any point during the mediation sessions (except to defer the issue), until after an agreement in principal was reached on all material Settlement terms providing benefits to the Settlement Class and Subclass Members and after the Term Sheet was inked, in accordance with Prandini v.
 National Tea Co., 585 F.2d 47, 53 (3d Cir.
-1978).11 The NFL Parties have since agreed not to object to a petition for an award of class attorneys' fees and reasonable incurred costs by proposed Co-Lead Class Counsel, Class Counsel and Subclass Counsel, provided the amount requested does not exceed \$112.5 million.
-The \$112.5 million to be paid by the NFL Parties is in addition to the amounts that the NFL Parties will pay to satisfy all Monetary Awards, up to \$75 million that will fund the BAP Fund and \$10 million that will fund the Education Fund, the costs for Class Notice and certain administrative costs (paid by the NFL Parties via the Monetary Award Fund or the BAP).
-Unlike traditional common fund cases where attorneys' fees are obtained directly from the common fund, the Settlement Class is further benefitted by the separate payment of Class attorneys' fees by the NFL Parties.
+1978).
+The NFL Parties have since agreed not to object to a petition for an award of attorneys' fees and reasonable incurred costs by Co-Lead Class Counsel, Class Counsel and Subclass Counsel, provided the amount requested does not exceed \$112.5 million.
+The \$112.5 million to be paid by the NFL Parties is in addition to the \$760 million that will fund the BAP Fund, the Monetary Award Fund and the Education Fund, and the up to \$4 million for Class Notice and one-half of the compensation for the Special Master.
+Unlike traditional common fund cases where attorneys' fees are obtained directly from the common fund, the Settlement Class is further benefitted by the separate payment of attorneys' fees by the NFL Parties.